sc0210/2023Summer_Metaheuristic/document/SA.md

     #(D)Determination
     if Local_fitness > Global_fitness:
         Global_fitness = Local_fitness
+    # Annealing process
+    else random_value < acceptance_prob:
+        Global_fitness = Local_fitness
+        Update temperature

 return Global_fitness
 ```

 - Transition: find next solution (neighbor solution) by only modify one bits in the solution (add slightly movement)
 - Evaluation: count the number of 1 bits in the solution
-- Determination: compare with global optimal, update if it gain better evaluation
+- Determination: compare with global optimal, update if it gain better evaluation or a random value is smaller than acceptance probability

 ## Flowchart